 Canva’s Sydney-based founders launched the application on a Platform-as-a-Service provider but soon moved to Amazon Web Services (AWS) to gain more control over databases.
 They wanted to take advantage of managed services such as Amazon Relational Database Service (Amazon RDS) and were seeking a mature cloud provider with more integrated offerings.
 By using Amazon RDS, the company can easily expand its data set without manual intervention.
 “With Amazon RDS, it is very much a click of a button and you get another read replica, which is invaluable for us because without it we wouldn’t be able to scale,” says Jim Tyrrell, head of infrastructure at Canva.

 And scale it has.
-The Canva application boasts 15 million active global users—many in developing markets such as Brazil and Indonesia—who have created more than 200 million designs.
+The Canva application has 55 million monthly active users—many in developing markets such as Brazil and Indonesia—who have created over 5 billion designs, or 100+ designs per second.
 Cloud computing was a natural choice from the start, to align with the company’s global vision as well as for storage and processing needs for the huge data sets generated from designs and supporting images.

 Opportunity | Paving the Way for Machine Learning